 BBB seminar: Peter Roepstorff

-Prof. Roepstorff's research focuses on the development and application of sensitive and specific methods for protein identification and micro-characterization.
+Professor Roepstorff is a main player in European proteomics research and has contributed strongly to the application of mass spectrometry in the study of proteins.
+His research focuses on the development and application of sensitive and specific methods for protein identification and micro-characterisation.
 Analytical tools are mass spectrometry, chromatography, and bioinformatics.
-Research projects include identification of proteins isolated from micro-organisms and diseased tissue, determination of primary structure of structural proteins, characterization of post-translationally modified proteins, including glycoproteins and phosphoproteins, investigation of protein-ligand, protein-protein and protein-DNA interactions and analysis of DNA and RNA by mass spectrometry.
-Prof. Roepstorff is a Council member of the Human Protein Organisation (HUPO).
+Research projects include identification of proteins isolated from micro-organisms and diseased tissue, determination of primary structure of structural proteins, characterisation of post-translationally modified proteins, including glycoproteins and phosphoproteins, investigation of protein-ligand, protein-protein and protein-DNA interactions and analysis of DNA and RNA by mass spectrometry.
+Professor Roepstorff is a Council member of HUPO (Human Protein Organisation).